Volunteers' week 1-7 June 2022

 Chalk Streams Volunteers

-almost 3 years agoHello, I work for the Lincolnshire Chalk Streams Project, which is hosted by Lincolnshire County Council, and we really couldn't do what we do without our brilliant volunteers!
+about 4 years agoHello, I work for the Lincolnshire Chalk Streams Project, which is hosted by Lincolnshire County Council, and we really couldn't do what we do without our brilliant volunteers!

 Chalk streams are a globally rare type of habitat and our volunteers help in loads of different ways, by carrying out surveys (think grown-up stream dipping but with some serious ID skills involved!), surveying Lincolnshire's rare blow well sites and helping the Project maintain chalk stream sites around the Lincolnshire Wolds area.